single-spa/single-spa.js.org/docs/ecosystem-angular.md

 Your component styles will also be loaded like normal without you having to configure anything.

 ### Polyfills
-[Polyfills in your angular.json](https://angular.io/guide/browser-support) are javascript code that make your project to work in older browsers, such as IE11.
+[Polyfills in your angular.json](https://angular.io/guide/browser-support) are javascript code that make your project work in older browsers, such as IE11.

 **The polyfills that you specify in your angular.json file will not be loaded automatically**.
 This is because we should only load